 Dr. Arthur Gross Schaefer, J.D., C.P.A., Rabbi

 Dr. Gross Schaefer’s diverse education is enhanced by his practical experience from practicing both law and accounting, and serving as consultant to various organizations.
-He is a full professor of business law and ethics at Loyola Marymount University where he has taught for over thirty years.
+He is a full professor of business law and ethics at Loyola Marymount University where he has taught for over forty years.
 He has received numerous teaching awards including the prestigious award as teacher of the year for the university.
 He is currently the co-chair for the department of business law and Marketing.
 He is also the past president of the Pacific Southwest Academy of Legal Studies.
 He speaks around the country for State Bar Associations and State CPA Societies on professional and personal ethics.
 He has acted as a consultant to the California State Library System in the area of immigrant education and diversity and to the California Three R’s Project on issues of legal resource centers, religion in the public schools and immigrant education.
 He also consults with law firms, hospitals, non-profit and profit based organizations on issues of effective ethical decision making and values audits.
 He was the advisor to the LMU Peace Corps Project, an investment banker, and serves on many community organizations.
 He publishes and speaks on a diverse number of topics including academic freedom, professional ethics, spirituality in the workplace, issues surrounding burnout for attorneys, clergy and business professionals.
 His wife, Laurie Gross, is an internationally known artist and liturgical consultant.
 He views his sons as his university.

 Laurie Gross Schaefer